osx-tools/asahi-encrypt/README.md

 drive or another installation of Asahi Linux on the same machine.

 Features:
-- Decent error handling.
-It unlikely let you go wrong, eg. accidentally encrypt your running system, or unsuitable partition.
+- Error handling.
+It is unlikely, that the script will let you go wrong, eg. accidentally encrypt your running system or unsuitable partition.
 - Resumable and idempotent.
 In case of interruption or power loss at any point of execution, just run again to continue, it will take care of recovery/resuming of encryption if needed, all changes are made once, no